XaviArnaus/pyxavi/README.md

 interchangeable with the [Mastodon.py](https://mastodonpy.readthedocs.io/en/latest/index.html) wrapper library, so one could inject any of both.

-At this point of time it only covers posting a new status (creating a note in Firefish).
+At this point of time it only covers:
+- Posting a new status (creating a note in Firefish).
+- Posting new media (create a drive/media in Firefish)

 ## The `Network` module